wgnrto/uniteye/README.md

 ## Gaze Game
 This is a small demo contained in the `UnitEye/Scenes/GazeGame` scene where you can move GameObjects around by looking at them for more than 30 frames.
 After that, you control their location with your eyes and can "let go" of the GameObject by blinking.
 This is meant as a tutorial scene to show you the basics of how you can use our package.

 In this scene, we've added two components to our `UnitEye` prefab that accomplish the same thing through different methods.
 The [GazeGameAPI.cs](UnitEye/Scripts/Runtime/GazeGameAPI.cs) utilizes our [UnitEyeAPI](#uniteyeapi) to access the AOIManager from the [Gaze](#gaze) component, while the [GazeGame.cs](UnitEye/Scripts/Runtime/GazeGame.cs) uses a simple reference to the [Gaze](#gaze) component and includes comments if you want to use inheritance instead.
-If you were to use inheritance you have to disable the Gaze component in your scene as your new script would include all of the functionality.
+If you were to use inheritance, you would have to disable the Gaze component in your scene, as your new script would include all of the functionality.
 This does have the downside of not using our custom inspector editor, however.

 ## License
 * HolisticBarracuda is licensed under the [Apache 2.0](https://github.com/creativeIKEP/HolisticBarracuda/blob/main/LICENSE.md) license